cta-wave/dpctf-deploy/Final_Instructions_WSL2_20241220.md

 3. If this service is not running, right click it and select START or RESTART

 NOTE: You must repeat this after any restart of your PC.

+4. Some newer WSL/Windows installations do not have the LXSSMANAGER Service.
+If you do not find the LXSSMANAGER in Services, check to see that the WSL Service is running.
+It should run automatically on startup.
+If it is not Running, right click on it and select Start of RESTART.

 ## 5. Clean Up Prior to Installing Docker
 In this step, we check versions and uninstall items if necessary.
 If this is a new install on a clean